Bx41 (New York City bus): Select Bus Service Stops

+School trippers

+When school is in session, one local bus departs near Validus Preparatory Academy and two other schools at Claremont Parkway & Third Avenue at 3:15pm.
+This trip heads to Webster Avenue via Claremont Parkway and operates the rest of its northbound route.

 History

 Early history

 The Bx41 bus replaced the Webster and White Plains Avenues Line streetcars on June 27, 1948.
 The original south-western terminus was at Mott Haven-Third Avenue/East 141st Street.
-Service was extended to Lincoln Avenue-East 136th Street (near the Third Avenue -138th Street Station) in July 1974.
+Service was extended to Lincoln Avenue-East 136th Street (near the Third Avenue–138th Street station) in July 1974.

 Introduction of limited-stop service

 Rush-hour Limited-Stop service was introduced on September 11, 1995, operating on weekdays between 6:45 and 9 a.m. and between 3:45 and 6:15 p.m, and making limited stops between East 211th Street and East 138th Street.

 In December 1999, the MTA announced a proposed change to service between Third Avenue and East 138th Street and East 134th Street and Alexander Avenue to enable the dispatcher at East 138th Street to better supervise service on the route, and to avoid traffic near Bruckner Boulevard.
 Bx41 would now share a terminal with the Bx21 and Bx32 at Lincoln Avenue and East 138th Street.
 After stopping at East 138th Street on Third Avenue, southbound service had previously run south on Lincoln Avenue and east along East 134th Street to its terminal.
 Northbound service continued east on East 134th Street, north on Alexander Avenue, west on East 135th Street, and north along Lincoln and Third Avenues.
 Only 100 daily riders alighted and only 200 daily riders boarded in the discontinued segment south of East 136th Street.
 The change was expected to save $50,000 a year.
 The change would take effect in early 2000.
 Shortly after, the MTA announced a proposed revision in the route's terminal loop at East 241st Street and Baychester Avenue.
 Instead of making a U-turn to head back west on East 241st Street and head south on White Plains Road, northbound buses would turn east White Plains Road at East 238th Street (Nereid Avenue), and then north onto Baychester Avenue before merging onto East 241st Street.
 The terminal would be moved from the south side of East 241st Street at Baychester Avenue to the north side of East 241st Street at Cranford Avenue.
 Two northbound bus stops on White Plains Road at East 239th Street and East 240th Street would be discontinued.
 This not only got rid of a difficult U-turn, but also helped improved reliability as the Bx41 was converted from a 40 ft route to a 60 ft Articulated bus route.
 The change would take effect in fall 2000.